 |Measured Weight||458 grams|

 |Measured Width Carcass||57 mm|

 |Measured Total Thickness Sidewall||0.50 mm|

 |Measured Total Thickness Center (excluding knobs)||1.10 mm|

 Schwalbe claims a weight of 440 grams for the 29 x 2.35 LiteSkin.
-My sample comes in at 458 grams which is still very good for such a big tire.
-Measured width on a 17C rim at an air pressure of 35 psi is 57 mm.
+My sample comes in at 458 grams which is still excellent for such a big tire.
+Measured width on a 17C rim, at an air pressure of 35 psi is 57 mm.
 The measured height is 54 mm.
-Although the Big One is only 2 mm wider than a Race King 2.2, it looks gigantic because of the very small knobs.
+Although the Big One is only 2 mm wider than a Race King 2.2, it looks gigantic because of the tiny knobs.

 Rolling Resistance Test Results

 |Rolling Resistance Test Results (Speed: 29 kmh / 18 mph, Load: 42.5 kg)|